5 Written questions

 5 True/False questions

-What is focal length, technically? → An 8-BIT sequence that represents 256 possibilities - black & white & 254 shades of grey.
+Perspective is affected by what? → An 8-BIT sequence that represents 256 possibilities - black & white & 254 shades of grey.
 The size of a file is the number of bytes it contains.